-While I have highlights below, take the time to listen to the entire podcast and download the transcript.
+While I have highlights below, take the time to listen to the entire podcast.

 To listen to all the Belay Advisor podcast interviews in your car, on your phone, or at the gym, go to iTunes or your podcast app and subscribe to the podcast.
 You can also go to the App Store or Google Play Store and download the SoundCloud App.
 Search for Belay Advisor and subscribe to it.
 It’s super easy and pretty soon you’ll be ditching radio and just listening to podcasts!

 - Mentor – Stanford Ignite Program at Stanford Graduate School of Business

 - Strategist and investor in early-stage technology companies

 - Former McKinsey & Co. consultant

 - What does it take to build a successful business?
 No one formula but these help.
 One, surround yourself with quality people who complement your skills, but also challenge you.
 Two, associate with people who you actually want to spend time with.
 Three, be able to deal with ambiguity and pivot when needed.
 Four, solve a problem that people are willing to pay for.